 Unit Depreciation Expense = (Fair Value – Residual Value) / Useful Life in Units

 Periodic Depreciation Expense = Unit Depreciation Expense * Units Produced

-Unit depreciation is commonly used in mining operations.
-Check out our financial modelling course specialized for the mining industry.
+The units-of-production method is often used in mining operations.
+Check out our financial modeling course specialized in the mining industry.